christiang-dev/mvvm-knockoutjs/README.md

-# mvvm-knockoutjs
+# Njetflix
-Student project for HHN
+A student project using MVVM knockoutjs for HHN: Netflix clone